 Although Sills’ artistic success was genuine and deserved, her career was nonetheless far more than a purely operatic phenomenon.
 One can rightly argue that Beverly Sills Mania had something in common with the Jenny Lind Mania that had engulfed the country in the 19th century.
 And Sills didn’t have P.T.
 Barnum promoting her, either.
 (On the other hand, she had television.)
 Sills accomplished some great things with the New York City Opera; she also proved that you could ride City Opera stardom to the covers of Newsweek and Time.
 However, it was Newsweek and Time more than Lucia in Omaha that cemented Sills’ national fame and made her an object of national interest.
 For that man in the street who knew nothing of opera but had heard of Beverly Sills, she was more famous for being famous than she was famous for being an unforgettable Manon.

 There was a Faustian bargain involved.
 Fame such as Sills’ always comes at a price, and, for Beverly Sills, that price was a direction of energies away from the roles that truly suited her and the resulting ruining of what had once been a truly remarkable voice.
-In a future posts about Sills, I hope to show just why she was unsuited to the bel canto repertoire that wrecked her voice, and to draw attention to examples of her singing during her brief prime.
+In a future post about Sills, I look forward to being the guide on an audio tour through her prime years.
+Those examples of her singing will show all too clearly what it was that she sacrificed on the altar of superstardom, as well as what we lost as a result.